Search code examples

 End Try

-The Exception is happening at :
+The exception is happening at :

 sqlCon.Open()

-I tried to trace the source of the Error and am qurrently stuck somewhere in "DbConnectionPools.cs" in TryGetConnection(...).
+I tried to trace the source of the Error and am currently stuck somewhere in DbConnectionPools.cs in TryGetConnection(...).
 There is an condition check dbConnectionInternal == null.
-It enters this path. dbConnectionInternal = UserCreateRequest(owningObject, userOptions); faisll.
+It enters this path.

 I am getting an Win32Exception on a Win 10 Pro - x64 System.
-This is wondering me a litte bit.
+This is wondering me a little bit.
 The SQL Server is running on a x32-System so this is maybe related?
 I just caught my eye and I just want to mention it.

 Solution